Financial Aid Terms and Conditions

 - 2024-2025 Financial Aid Overview

-By accepting the financial aid offer, the student agrees to fulfill all of the following terms and conditions set forth by federal and state regulations and institutional policies:
+By accepting the financial aid offer, the student agrees to fulfill all terms and conditions set forth by federal, state, and institutional policies:

-Financial aid includes need-based, merit-based and other grants, scholarships, loans, student employment, income share agreements, military educational benefits, and employer educational benefits from federal and, state governmental agencies and other institutions and third-parties.
-Federal tax credits associated with higher education expenses, such as the American Opportunity Tax Credit, and account payments made by a student or on a student's behalf are not considered financial aid.
+Financial aid includes need-based, merit-based, and other grants, scholarships, loans, student employment, income share agreements, military educational benefits, and employer educational benefits from federal and state agencies, other institutions, and third parties.
+Federal tax credits for higher education expenses, such as the American Opportunity Tax Credit, and account payments made by a student or on a student’s behalf are not considered financial aid.

-1. The student and/or student’s family has primary responsibility for financing the education, and a student requesting financial aid is expected to contribute toward his or her own educational expenses.
-This self-help may be in the form of summer or school-year earnings or loans in any reasonable combination.
-Financial aid from the university and other sources will be viewed only as supplemental to support from the family.
+The student and/or the student’s family has primary responsibility for financing the education, and a student requesting financial aid is expected to contribute toward their own educational expenses.
+This self-help contribution may be in the form of summer or school-year earnings, loans, or a reasonable combination of both.
+Financial aid from the university and other sources is viewed as supplemental support to family contributions.

-2. The student’s financial need is determined by an analysis of the information provided in the Free Application for Federal Student Aid (FAFSA).
-Consideration is given to elements that affect a family’s financial status, including current income, assets, number of dependents, other educational expenses, and retirement needs.
+The student’s financial need is determined by an analysis of the information provided in the Free Application for Federal Student Aid (FAFSA).
+Consideration is given to factors affecting a family’s financial status, including current income, assets, number of dependents, other educational expenses, and retirement needs.

-4. All Bethel Financial aid offers are prepared by the Office of Financial Aid, and designed to ensure students are treated equitably.
+All Bethel financial aid offers are prepared by the Office of Financial Aid and are designed to ensure students are reviewed equitably.
 Students must accept or decline the financial aid offer.
-A student may appeal his/her offer, but the resulting decision made by the Financial Aid Office of Bethel University is final and binding.
+A student may appeal their offer, but the decision made by the Financial Aid Office of Bethel University is final and binding.

-Financial aid is based on enrollment assumptions derived from a student's admissions file and/or enrollment pattern at Bethel.
-If the student’s actual enrollment differs from the assumptions, aid may be adjusted at any time.
-This applies to federal, state, and institutional (Bethel) aid.
+Financial aid is based on enrollment assumptions derived from a student’s admissions file and/or enrollment pattern at Bethel.
+If the student’s actual enrollment differs from these assumptions, aid may be adjusted at any time.
+This applies to all federal, state, and Bethel-specific aid.

-The Financial Aid Office monitors enrollment each term.
-For the College of Arts & Sciences, BUILD, and Seminary, the office locks in student enrollment on the 10th day of fall and spring semesters and adjusts financial aid accordingly at that time.
-For the College of Adult and Professional Studies and the Graduate School, we monitor enrollment throughout the semester and adjust financial aid appropriately.
+The Financial Aid Office monitors student enrollment each term.
+For the College of Arts & Sciences, BUILD, and Seminary, the office locks in student enrollment on the 10th day of fall and spring semesters and adjusts financial aid accordingly.
+For the College of Adult & Professional Studies and the Graduate School, enrollment is monitored throughout the semester, with financial aid adjusted as necessary.

 Only courses that are required for the student’s program of study, as defined by DegreeWorks program audits, may be counted when determining the enrollment status used to disburse financial aid.
 Students should refer to their personal degree audit to determine the coursework necessary to fulfill individual graduation requirements.